Upstatement/quickshare/README.md

 $(document).quickShare();
 ```

-If you want to contain **QuickShare** to look for links only in the body of the page, you can instead write
+If you want to contain **QuickShare** to look for links only in a specific part of the HTML document, such as the body of the page, you can instead write

 ```javascript
 $('body').quickShare();
 ```

 The jQuery **QuickShare** function does not require any parameters and all settings are configured through the appropriate markup defined in the HTML.

 Here's the simplest example